CONTENT WARNING: Transphobia, emotional trauma

 This show will be hosted on Zoom, a free video conferencing tool available for Windows, Mac and Linux systems.
 (Zoom is also available on iOS and Android but we reccomend watching the show on a computer) Zoom can be downloaded here!

-You will receive a link to watch the show around 1 hour before the time you selected when you reserved your ticket.
+You will receive a link to watch the show around 20 minutes before the time you selected when you reserved your ticket.
 This link will be emailed to the address that you specified when you bought your ticket.
 When it’s nearly time for the show to start, click the link and Zoom will take you to the lobby.
-(If you haven’t downloaded Zoom yet, you will be taken to a webpage where you can do so.)
-Once you’re there, sit tight until we’re able to let you in.
-Then make sure your microphone and webcam are switched off and enjoy the show!
+We’ll open the lobby about 15 minutes before the show is due to begin.
+(If you haven’t downloaded Zoom when you click the link, you will be taken to a webpage where you can do so.)
+Once you’re in, we’ll be on hand to help you if you need any technical assistance.
+Other than that, sit back and enjoy the show.